Highly skilled migrants

 Under the Modern Migration Policy Act (MoMi) implemented on 1 June 2013, employers of highly skilled migrants must now be designated with the status “registered sponsor.”
 Employers must apply to receive this status.
 Once admitted to the Highly Skilled Migrant scheme, an employer can sponsor an unlimited number of employees.

 Under MoMi, sponsors of Highly Skilled Migrants have new legal responsibilities.
 Failure to meet the legal obligations of MoMi may result in administrative penalties and could lead to a registered sponsor losing its status.

 We are experts in the area of Highly Skilled Migrants and are specialized in assisting employers applying for residence permits for international knowledge migrants.
-We can also assist with family reunification applications, necessary registrations in the Netherlands and ongoing compliance with MoMi regulations.
-If you are an employer and you were not successfully admitted into the Highly Skilled Migrant Scheme under MoMi, we can assist you with your application to become a Registered Sponsor.
+We can also assist with family reunification applications, necessary registrations in the Netherlands, and ongoing compliance with MoMi regulations.
+If you are an employer and you have not been admitted successfully into the Highly Skilled Migrant Scheme under MoMi, we can assist you with your application to become a Registered Sponsor.